mingvase/react-native-tesseract/README.md

 react-native link
 ```

-Note that this package has two peer dependencies that need to be installed.
-Quick way:
+Note that this package has two peer dependencies that need to be installed: [react-native-swift](https://npmjs.org.package.react-native-swift) and [react-native-pod](https://npmjs.org/package/react-native-pod).
+Quick way to install them dynamicallyis to use [promote-peer-dependencies](https://npmjs.com/promote-peer-dependencies):

 ```
 yarn global add promote-peer-dependencies